zkmkarlsruhe/LanguageIdentifier/README.md

 ### Usage

-To set up a run environment on macOS, download oaf and place the .app in the system `/Applications` folder.
+To set up a run environment on macOS, download loaf and place the .app in the system `/Applications` folder.

 To run a loaf project, drag the main Lua script or project folder onto the loaf.app.